This site requires a more recent version of Adobe Flash Player to function properly.

 PC market opening up to ARM

-Windows 8 is ARM-compatible and we will see ARM-based processor manufacturers entering PC market which has traditionally been dominated by x86 processor architecture.
+We will see ARM-based processor manufacturers entering PC market which has traditionally been dominated by x86 processor architecture.

 How Does Trefis Modelling Work?